vincentfer/NoXss/README.md

 # NoXss
-NoXss is a xss scanner, include reflected xss and dom-based xss.It can scan a single url or many urls from text file,also support to scan traffic from burpsuite.It has found some xss vulnerability in Bug Bounty program.
+NoXss is a xss scanner, include reflected xss and dom-based xss.It can scan a single url or many urls from text file,also support to scan traffic from burpsuite.It has found some xss vulnerabilities in Bug Bounty program.
 # Features
 + Multi-process
 + Async request(use gevent)